LEIGH ROSE

 An independent (“indie”) author who self-publishes fiction, Leigh retains full control over the creative process, publishing rights, and marketing enterprise of her work.
 She is the creative director and designer of each book cover, formatting and editing high-quality books.

-Leigh designs her narratives like a painting having been a professional visual artist for most of her life Leigh uses the blank page as her canvas.
+Leigh designs her narratives like a painting having been a professional visual artist for most of her life, Leigh uses the blank page as her canvas.

 HIGHER EDUCATION

 M.A.
-University of North Carolina, Creative Writing.
+University of North Carolina.
+Creative Writing.
 2010.
 (3.85 GPA, Magna Cum Laude)

 B.P.M.
-(Bachelor of Public Management) Florida Atlantic University, Arts Administration, Business Management, and Public Policy.
+(Bachelor of Public Management).
+Florida Atlantic University.
+Arts Administration, Business Management, and Public Policy.
 2003.

 B.F.A.
-(Fine Art) University of North Florida, Painting.
+(Fine Art) University of North Florida.
+Painting.
 2001.

 LEIGH’S WRITING PROJECTS

-It is now 2013 when Angie receives a phone call from Arturo Lopez, a former Mexican miner claiming the cartel are smuggling natural gas and crude oil over the U.S. border for a Texas refinery.
+The novel opens in 2013.
+Angie receives a call from a desperate, Arturo Lopez, a former Mexican miner claiming the cartel are smuggling natural gas and crude oil over the U.S. border for a Texas refinery.
 A federal offence, Arturo is seeking asylum for his family of four for witness testimony.

 ©Murder at Sweet Life Inn is a fiction novel.
-A comedic-noir set in 2015, with flashbacks.

-The novel opens when the Tasso/Forni families are celebrating the 100th Anniversary of the festival when they hear disturbing news.
+However, weeks before the festival, the Forni’s receive disturbing news.
 Luna, their cousin and keeper of “Sweet Life Inn” is suspect of a murder at the inn.
-The Tasso/Forni family travel from Princeton, New jersey, to Campobasso, Italy, to convince the Carabinieri (Italian police), their cousin is innocent, having found out that witnesses at the inn heard a tone-deaf songster at the scene of the crime and this fact should exonerate Luna since all Forni’s are skilled songsters (trillers).
+From Princeton, New Jersey, the family travels to Campobasso, Italy, to convince a stubborn Carabinieri (Italian police), their cousin is innocent; witnesses at the inn heard a tone-deaf songster at the scene of the crime.
+This could not have come from a Forni family member as they are skilled songsters (trillers).

-When the couple arrives at Moscow’s 2007 International Conference on Artificial Intelligence, it is Valentine’s Day, when Maggie goes missing.
-Ned surmises his wife’s disappearance has everything to do with the classified project she has kept from him while working with the CIA, a project that had placed a wedge between them before she goes missing.
+Ned is an at-home-dad and brilliant software engineer while Maggie is a biochemist for the CIA.
+When the couple are invited to speak at “Moscow’s 2007 International Conference on Artificial Intelligence,” Maggie goes missing.
+Ned surmises his wife’s disappearance has everything to do with the classified project she is working on for the CIA; a classified project Ned knows nothing about and that placed a wedge between them over the years.

-Upset and angry, Ned buries his wife and the mother of their two boys, Darius and Lukas, without a body, but is haunted about the CIA’s inept investigation, leading Ned to think Maggie may still be alive.
-Therefore, he patents, AI-QFP, the Artificial Intelligence & Quantum Forensics Program he swears will find Maggie and bring her home.
+After a yearlong CIA investigation into Maggie’s disappearance, the agency tells Ned, “Maggie was kidnapped by Federal Security Service (FSB) operatives and now deceased.”
+Angry that he has to bury his wife, and the mother of their two boys, Darius and Lukas, without a body, Ned is not convinced the CIA is telling him the truth.
+Suspecting foul play, Ned patents, AI-QFP, the Artificial Intelligence & Quantum Forensics Program that he swears will find Maggie alive and bring her home.

 “Riveting… Page-turning…